-New Course SS 248 READING, WRITING AND CITIZENSHIP: AFRICAN AMERICAN EDUCATIONAL CAMPAIGNE OF THE TWENTIETH CENTURY Amy Jordan
+New Course SS 248 READING, WRITING AND CITIZENSHIP: AFRICAN AMERICAN EDUCATIONAL TWENTIETH CENTURY Amy Jordan

-This course will explore the historical campaigns of African Americans North and in the South.
+This course will explore the historical campaigns of African Americans to build educational institutions in the North and in the South.
 What did specific educational goals mean to poor, landless farmers, to the small but growing educated black elite, and to the broader society?
 What was the relationship between black teachers and the pupils they taught?
 What were their pedagogical approaches?
 How did the community respond to or inform those goals?
 Students will read teacher and student autobiographies as well as historical treatments of black educational movements.
-These sources will provide a glimpse into the specific ways that African American views on collective action, sacrifice and respectability relate to
+These sources will provide a glimpse into the specific ways that African American views on collective action, sacrifice and respectability relate to organizing for educational institutions.
 Reading materials will cover early childhood education, vocational education, home economics, rural and urban primary or normal schools, and black colleges.
-The second half of the course will focus on developing individual research projects.
+The Flavio Risech-Ozeguera second half of the course will focus on developing individual research projects.